Can I get a home phone without a credit check?

 On top of the costs for setting up the phone part of the service, there's a broadband activation fee of £24.95, and while the router's free customers will be expected to cover the £8.95 postage and packing charge.

-Anyone signing up to a contract will be expected to stay put for at least 24 months.
+Anyone signing up to a contract will be expected to stay put for at least 12 months - although this is an improvement on Direct Save's old 24-month terms.

 There is a no contract option, which, like the home phone service runs on a 28-day rolling basis after the minimum 28-day period is over, but it costs considerably more.